TarunGunampalli/GDSC-Bootcamp/README.md

     - Commonly used commands automatically appear at the top
     - Start typing to search for specific commands

-Eclipse
-- Eclipse is an IDE, or Integrated Development Environment catered to Java developers.
-In a nutshell, IDEs share many characteristics with code editors, but go one step further and provides more comprehensive facilities to software developers, such as the ability to run your code with the click of a button, more powerful debugging capabilities, and live unit testing for those working a professional Software Engineering job.
-- For our purposes, we will simply demo how to use Eclipse.
-The installation and setup requires a bit of work as well as downloading a Java Runtime Environment and possibly also a Java Development Kit.
-- If you would like to try out Eclipse for yourself in your computer, you can follow the tutorials at this link: http://eclipsetutorial.sourceforge.net/

 <br>

 ## Git and GitHub